Religion in Mongolia: Christianity

+Judaism

+There are very few Jews in Mongolia, mostly descendants of refugees fleeing oppression in Russia, or Lithuanians forced to move by Soviet authorities.

 Other religions

 The 2020 census counted 23,078 people who were adherents of religions other than Buddhism, Mongolian shamanism, Islam or Christianity, corresponding to 0.7% of the total population of the country.

-The Bahá'í Faith was introduced in Mongolia only in the 1980s and 1990s, as prior to that point the communist ideology suppressed religions and impeded the spread of new ones.
+The Baháʼí Faith was introduced in Mongolia only in the 1980s and 1990s, as prior to that point the communist ideology suppressed religions and impeded the spread of new ones.
 The first Bahá'í arrived in Mongolia in 1988, and founded a community of believers, later establishing a Bahá'í Local Spiritual Assembly.
 In 1994, the Bahá'ís elected their first National Spiritual Assembly.

 Hinduism too has spread into Mongolia in the 1990s, after the collapse of the communist republic.
 The International Society for Krishna Consciousness (Hare Krishna) and Patanjali Yogpeeth have established themselves in Mongolia; at the same time some Mongolian Buddhists have incorporated Hindu concepts and techniques into their Buddhist religion.